-Use these pickled buds as a condiment like any pickle; mix into tuna, egg, green or potato salad, on a sandwich, next to a fine roast, and even enjoy straight from the jar!
+Use these pickled herbs as a condiment as you would any pickle; mix into tuna, egg, green or potato salad, on a sandwich, next to a fine roast, and even enjoy straight from the jar!

-When making pickled dandelion flower buds, you’ll want to make sure the flower buds that have not yet opened and exposed themselves to pollination.
+When making pickled dandelion flower buds, make sure to pick only the flower buds that have not yet opened and exposed themselves to pollination.
 Check out the picture on the right.
 The top is a dandelion flower bud that has not opened yet.
 The bottom is a flower that has opened, been pollinated, and is making seeds.
 While the seeds may have *some* medicine, the unopened bud is packed full of medicinal goodness.

 The amounts of each will depend on the size of your jar.
 You’ll use 4 parts dandelion buds, and 1/4-1 part of the rest of the herbs.

 Dandelion flower buds